MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 * Consider cross-device functionality of Teams app.
 For example, if you've a well performing app on desktop, you can explore to build similar app on mobile.
 Initially, it can be difficult to shift entire desktop experience on mobile.
 You can start with basic but common scenarios.
 Add functionalities and capabilities after you gather more insight and user feedback.

 * Ensure to target appropriate user persona on mobile.
-For example, if you're building an app that provides service to end users, and also provides data access to developers and senior managers.
-The end users can use the app more while you start to build app on Teams mobile.
-You can cater to all the personas that you have on your desktop app.
-However, it's recommended to start with persona with a larger base and possible early adopters for smaller screen experience.
+For example, if you're building an app that provides service to end users, and also provides data access to developers and senior managers, then the end users can use the app more while you start to build app on Teams mobile.
+You can cater to all the personas that you have on your desktop app however, it's recommended to start with persona with a larger base and possible early adopters for smaller screen experience.
 As per the example, the end users are the appropriate user personas.
 You can gradually add functionalities to support other user personas on your Teams mobile.

 ## Understand different stages to build apps